Techxetra: 2016

 The cultural section of the fest saw performances from DJ Berry Gangsta and Aberrant headlining Metanoia.
 The final night concluded with a performance from the popular band Astitva.

-TechXetra 2017 - Reboot, the tenth edition of the techno-cultural fest was a huge success.
-It was organized from 3 November 2017 to 5 November 2017.
+2017

-The various events and their description are mentioned below:
+TechXetra 2017 - Reboot, was the tenth edition of the techno-cultural fest, organized from 3 November 2017 to 5 November 2017.

-Apart from the above events, there were also workshops on Bluetooth Robotics, Game Development, Tall Building Design, Placement Grooming, Smart City Planning.
+It included workshops on Bluetooth Robotics, Game Development, Tall Building Design, Placement Grooming, Smart City Planning.

 Various personalities like the notable author Adithya Iyer were invited.

 Metanoia 2017 was headlined by the Pune-based band Noiseware.
 On the same night, modern post-rock band aswekeepsearching performed.

 On 5 November, Raghu Dixit, the famous folk and fusion artist performed.